Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Ingham, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Ingham has averaged around 6 new dwelling approvals annually.
-Over the past five financial years (between FY21 and FY25), an estimated 33 homes were approved, with one more approved so far in FY26.
-On average, 1 new resident arrived per new home over these five years, indicating balanced supply and demand conditions.
-However, this has eased to -0.3 people per dwelling over the past two financial years, suggesting better supply availability.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Ingham averaged around 6 new dwelling approvals annually.
+Over the past five financial years, between FY21 and FY25, an estimated 33 homes were approved, with a further 3 approved so far in FY26.
+On average, 1 new resident arrived per year for each new home over these five years, suggesting balanced supply and demand conditions.
+However, this ratio has recently eased to -0.3 people per dwelling over the past two financial years, reflecting improved supply availability.

 Frequently Asked Questions - Development